-One of the most common drugs on the market is clonazepam, better known by its brand name, Klonopin.
-This substance belongs in a category of similar prescription medications called benzodiazepines.
-Like all such medicine, Klonopin works to restore unbalanced interactions in the body’s central nervous system, namely, issues related to seizures and epileptic episodes.
-Its sedative nature also allows it to be used for treating paranoia and other mental health issues arising from irregular brain activity.
+Clonazepam, the generic version of Klonopin, is one of the most common prescription drugs on the market.
+As a benzodiazepine, Klonopin works to restore unbalanced interactions in the body’s central nervous system, which treats seizures and epileptic episodes.
+Its sedative nature also enables it to treat panic attacks and other mental health issues that stem from irregular brain activity.

 Klonopin Overdose Symptoms

-The severity of Klonopin overdose symptoms are dependent on the level of intoxication.
-Even so, the symptoms generally follow a similar, observable pattern.
+The severity of Klonopin overdose symptoms depends on the level of intoxication.
+However, symptoms generally follow a similar, observable pattern.
 Specific symptoms may include:

 - Mental anguish or confusion: Klonopin slows electrical activity within the brain.
-As such, some cognitive processes may feel cloudy or incomplete, leading to a state of incomprehension.
+As a result, some cognitive processes may feel cloudy or incomplete, leading to a state of confusionincomprehension.

-- Slurred words or labored breathing: These may occur in tandem or as unrelated symptoms.
+- Slurred words or labored breathing: These may occur together or as unrelated symptoms.
 Pay particularly close attention to any breathing issues.

-Because Klonopin remains in the human body for several hours after initial consumption, overdose symptoms are possible at any time during this window.
-If you suspect that someone you’re with is overdosing on Klonopin, do your due diligence and get them the help they need.
+Klonopin remains in the human body for several days after being used, and overdose symptoms are possible at any time during this window.
+If you suspect that someone is overdosing on Klonopin, contact emergency services and get the victim the help they need.